docsforadobe/premiere-plugin-guide/docs/intro/load-em-up.rst

 Plug-in Caching
 ================================================================================

-On its first launch, Premiere Pro loads all the plug-ins, reads the PiPL resource, and sends any startup selectors to determine the plug-ins' capabilities.
+On its first launch, Premiere Pro loads all the plug-ins, reads the :ref:`resources/pipl-resource`, and sends any startup selectors to determine the plug-ins' capabilities.
 To speed up future application launches, it saves some of these capabilities in what we call the plug-in cache (the registry on Windows, a Property List file on macOS).

 The next time the application is launched, the cached data is used wherever possible, rather than loading all the plug-ins on startup.
 Using this changed data will make the application launch faster, but for a small set of plug-ins that need to be initialized every time, it may be undesirable.
 These include plug-ins that need to get run-time information that might change in between app launches (i.e. installed codec lists), and plug-ins that check for hardware and need to be able to fail.
 So we give your plug-in control final say over whether or not it is reloaded each time.